MariaHolub/protractortest/README.md

 </code></pre>

 8. Move to the directory containing static web files e.g cd \projects\angular-registration-login-example;

+9. Download the spec.js and conf.js files from this repository to the same folder;

-9. Start the server with
+10. Start the server with
 <pre><code>
 http-server
 </code></pre>

-10. Run the test with
+11. Run the test with
 <pre><code>
 protractor conf.js
 </code></pre>